tekumara/notes/k3d.md

 Services will be accessible on their external IP, which exists on a Docker bridge network.
 This works on Linux, but unfortunately this bridge network isn't [accessible from a macOS host](https://docs.docker.com/docker-for-mac/networking/#per-container-ip-addressing-is-not-possible) because the docker daemon is run inside a VM.

-To solve this, k3d creates a nginx proxy container named `k3d-$clustername-serverlb` on the same network as the cluster:
+To solve this, and make it easier to expose ports after creating the cluster, k3d creates a nginx proxy container named `k3d-$clustername-serverlb` on the same network as the cluster:

 ```
 docker ps